manuelso/joshualande.github.io/_posts/2018-03-11-markdown-github-post.md

 For title or leves I use one, two or therre ˋ#ˋ at the start of the line.

-I made a folder in _post.
+I made a folder in \_post.
 I called images and I upload the images there.
-Then, when I published I only need to write the path that is ˋ/images/name-of-file.png
+Then, when I published I only need to write the path that is ˋ/images/name-of-file.pngˋ.